subvisual/subvisual.com/src/posts/2014-07-01-why-you-should-care-about-design/index.md

 ---
+highlight: false
-path: /41-why-you-should-care-about-design/
+path: 41-why-you-should-care-about-design
-title: "Why you should care about Design"
+title: Why you should care about Design
+categories:
+  - design
 author: joao-ferreira
 date: 2014-07-01
+intro: Design is a way of thinking, a way of looking at things and trying to understand them and to find a different, better way of achieving something.
+Not everyone is a designer but everyone would benefit from having a design perspective, a sort of disruptive approach to the world, a non-conformed state of mind.
+It’s about being critical and brave enough to do things differently.
 tags:
   - design
-intro: "Design is a way of thinking, a way of looking at things and trying to understand them and to find a different, better way of achieving something.
-Not everyone is a designer but everyone would benefit from having a design perspective, a sort of disruptive approach to the world, a non-conformed state of mind.
-It’s about being critical and brave enough to do things differently."
 ---

 Design is a way of thinking, a way of looking at things and trying to understand them and to find a different, better way of achieving something.
 Not everyone is a designer but everyone would benefit from having a design perspective, a sort of disruptive approach to the world, a non-conformed state of mind.
 It’s about being critical and brave enough to do things differently.